What changed in 2022?

 Volume setting has not too much impact on performance.
 It performs slightly better in comparison to my old MacBook but it is still slow for both cached and delegated.
 What is interesting here is how fast it is with mutagen.
 Looks like if we take out I/O disk operations out of the equation we will finally have a setup which can perform very well, maybe even better than on Linux.

 Is Docker desktop with Mutagen still slower than running Docker on VPS?

 VPS was the ultimate winner of my previous tests.
 It has many advantages and it was the fastest one.
-Running Docker with Mutagen directly on MacBook was alternative solution which I rated very well.
-It was still a little bit slower, and what is most important - very resource consuming, but it had a chance to compete with linux based server.
-Because I have a new VPS, with similar number of CPU cores and similar amount of RAM that I allocated in Docker on Mac, let’s find out if it can beat M1 Pro.
+Running Docker with Mutagen directly on a MacBook was an alternative solution which I rated very well.
+It was still a little bit slower, and what is most important - very resource consuming, but it had a chance to compete with Linux based servers.
+Because I have a new VPS, with a similar number of CPU cores and a similar amount of RAM that I allocated in Docker on Mac, let’s find out if it can beat M1 Pro.